 An average IID installation in California costs between $75 and $100, and the monthly fee ranges from $70 to $100.
 You must also pay to have the device calibrated every 60 days or risk fines for failure to meet the requirements set by law.

 The total cost can add up to several thousand dollars, even for a first-time DUI conviction, depending on how long you must keep the device installed.
-Second, third, and subsequent offenses require extended periods, increasing the costs substantially.
+Second, third, and subsequent offenses require extended periods, substantially increasing costs.

 Additional Costs of a DUI

 On top of the direct costs of a conviction, the additional penalties you may face can come with their own expenses.
-If you cannot drive because of a suspended license or a jail sentence, you could lose wages from your job.
-Your boss may even fire you if you miss enough time or your employer has a strict policy against convictions.
+If you cannot drive because of a suspended license or a jail sentence, you could lose wages.
+You may even be fired if you miss enough time or if your employer has a strict policy against convictions.

-An important cost you need to consider is the price of a lawsuit to defend yourself.
-Prosecuting attorneys try DUI cases every day and know the best ways to secure convictions.
-You should contact a criminal defense law firm that can help you understand where to begin to fight a DUI and the legal costs involved, including attorney fees.
+Prosecuting attorneys try California DUI cases every day and know the best ways to secure convictions.
+Get connected with a California DUI law firm that can help you understand where to begin to fight a DUI and the legal costs involved, including legal fees.

-A DUI Lawyer Can Help You Avoid a Costly DUI Conviction
+A DUI Defense Lawyer Can Help You Avoid a Costly DUI Conviction

-At Los Angeles DUI Lawyer, we can help connect you with an experienced attorney who can develop defense strategies to help you avoid a conviction.
+At Los Angeles DUI Lawyer, we can connect you with an experienced driving under the influence attorney who can develop defense strategies to help you avoid a conviction.

 If the police arrest you for a DUI, don’t wait until the bills are piling up.
-Hiring a knowledgeable Los Angeles DUI lawyer is critical for reducing your financial burden and achieving the best result for your case.
+Hiring a lawyer is critical for reducing your financial burden and achieving the best result for your case.
 Contact us today using our online contact form for your free consultation.